iwebsteraudio/iwebsteraudio/README.md

 [My Soundcloud](https://soundcloud.com/nicotineapache) shows off some of my tunes.

-I used to work for Epic Games, lost that job in the recent redundancies.
+Former Motion Tracker for Epic Games.
 Ready for a new set of challenges.

 Oh, and I have a Jack Russell called Eddie.
 My pronouns are He/Him.
 One day I want to build a website which shows off all the stuff that I do, musically.
 Wanna collab on a lofi hiphop track?